This post may contain affiliate links. Read our disclosure policy.

 How to Make Boursin Mashed Potatoes

-peeled yukon gold potatoes on a cutting board
+peeled yukon gold potatoes on a cutting board.

 mashing yukon gold potatoes with a potato masher

-Expert Tips for the Perfect Mashed Potatoes
+Expert Tips for Mashed Potatoes

 Recipe FAQs

 Gluten free gravy is smooth, rich, and full of flavor for topping your favorite holiday foods!
+Use regular flour if you aren’t gluten free (it’s still the best!).

-And serve it alongside some of our other favorite recipes to cook this Thanksgiving, including our favorite side dish of gluten-free stuffing, our roasted delicata squash saladmaple glazed carrots, and our delicious chai white chocolate brownies!
+More Thanksgiving sides: gluten-free stuffing, our roasted delicata squash saladmaple glazed carrots, and our delicious chai white chocolate brownies!

 Tap stars to rate!